-Edward K. Lenci focuses on the litigation and arbitration of complex business/commercial disputes, including those involving business process services (BPS), reinsurance, and the defense of businesses sued in class action lawsuits.
+Edward K. Lenci focuses on the litigation and arbitration of complex business/commercial disputes, including those involving reinsurance and business process services, and the defense of businesses sued in class action lawsuits.
 He has considerable appellate experience, too; and a number of his appellate victories involve arbitration, including a class action defense victory in the U.S. Supreme Court involving a class action waiver in a student loan's arbitration clause.
 Drawing on his extensive experience with domestic and international arbitration, Mr. Lenci has drafted arbitration clauses tailored to the unique needs of a variety of clients and was also co-author of the ARIAS-U.S. International Arbitration Form.
 He chairs Hinshaw's reinsurance practice as well.